 Old grading policies and teachers’ grade books will be collected and maintained in the school building for at least two years.

+The following chart provides the percent equivalent for each performance level.
+Teachers use this chart to translate exam and project grades to performance levels for uniformity.
 The minimum grade a student must achieve in order to pass an exam or project is a 3- or 65%.
 Students may receive a 3+ or a 4+ on the report card for each marking period based on the percent equivalent.
-A student’s grade should reflect your knowledge of the student based on your expertise as a pedagogue, not just assessment grades.
-Please have evidence to support the grades each student has earned.
+Please note that performance level 2+ and below has a fail equivalent.
+A student’s grades reflect the teachers’ knowledge of the student based on their expertise as a pedagogue, not just assessment grades.

 October 26, 2020